jmoro0408/jmoro0408.github.io/_projects/2023-10-02-recomendations_with_embeddings.md

 I previously attempted to create a podcast episode recomendation app with latent dirichlet allocation ([link](https://jmoro0408.github.io/project/podcast-recommender)), although an interesting learning experience the final results were not as impressive as i would've liked.
 Therefore I decided to re-implement the solution using an open source sentence transformer - [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and [ChromaDB](https://www.trychroma.com/) vector database, with much improved results.

+The "Stuff You Should Know" (SYSK) podcast is a popular educational and informative podcast series that explores a wide range of topics, providing listeners with interesting and often quirky insights into various subjects.
+It is hosted by Josh Clark and Chuck Bryant.

+This app allows users to search the SYSK podcasts for episdodes that interest them, for example episodes on American History, Fast Food, or Unsolved Mysteries.
+It uses semantic search to return episodes based on context rather than keyword search, for example 'Airplanes' returns among others, "Turbulence" - an episode that may not show up with keyword search.

 ### Data Stats
 * Dataset consists of 2044 episodes in total
 * Average length of transcript: 35,485 words